Child-led / play based - Outdoor Learning & Adventure

 We will be using the FOMLI barge to transport participants to the Island.
 This vessel has MOSS accreditation, is operated by a commercial skipper and is often used to transport school groups across.
 Participants will be fitted with a life jacket and given a safety briefing.
 The vessel has no roof or windscreen, so participants can expect to get a bit wet if it is raining or if there is some “chop” combined with wind.
 We may use a tarpaulin as a makeshift cover if need be, but participants should bring a raincoat etc if conditions suggest the trip may be a bit wet.

 The nature of this Holiday Programme means that we are subject to weather conditions allowing for safe passage in the barge.
-In the event that it is too rough for the barge to safely operate, or if we do not get to the minimum number of 10 participants, then parents will have the option of their child attending the 'Nature'sCool' programme based on the Huanui College property.
+In the event that it is too rough for the barge to safely operate, or if we do not get to the minimum number of 10 participants, then the first alternative priority is that the location will be changed to Dragonfly Springs Wetland in Onerahi (and parents will receive a $5 refund pp.

 A decision on weather will be made by the Skipper and the Senior Instructor by 8pm the evening before the trip.
-If an alternative site is to be used, a message updating the drop off location will be sent to the email address you provide and will also be placed on the Limestone Rangers facebook page by 9pm.
+If an alternative site is to be used, a message updating the drop off location will be sent to the email address you provide and will also be placed on the Safe Outdoors NZ facebook page by 9pm.
 If you received no such message then assume normal drop off location.

 Accidents / Emergencies